AAA Map 'n' Go

-AAA Map 'n' Go is a mapping software from DeLorme.
+AAA Map 'n' Go is a mapping platform from DeLorme.
+It was first released in 1994 as simply Map 'n' Go.
+For version 2.0, DeLorme partnered with the American Automobile Association (AAA) to license its TourBook travel guide and renamed the software to AAA Map 'n' Go.
+It was the first mapping software capable of connecting to the Internet for continuously updated travel information.

 Development

-AAA Map 'n' Go was first released in 1994.
+AAA Map 'n' Go was first released in 1994, as simply Map 'n' Go.
+It was renamed to AAA Map 'n' Go for version 2.0, which was released in 1996.
+Version 2.0 added the ability to connect to the Internet to provide continuously updated travel information.
+It was the first mapping software to have the ability to connect to the Internet.
+It was also the first to license the TourBook travel guide from the American Automobile Association (AAA), providing a database of over 57,000 points of interest, including restaurants, lodging, and campgrounds.
+Version 7.0 was released in 2001.

 Reception

-CNET said "On the other hand, if most of your travel will be on state highways and interstates, this is a great vacation planner.
+Reviewing version 2.0, CNET said, "if most of your travel will be on state highways and interstates, this is a great vacation planner.
 Along with Microsoft's Automap Road Atlas and Rand McNally's Tripmaker, AAA Map 'n' Go 2.0 is a fine tool for long trips".

 PC Magazine said "Simple to use with excellent connectivity, AAA Map 'n' Go is the leader in trip-planning software".

 The software ranked 15th on PC Data's list of Top-Selling Personal Productivity Software for July 1997.

-AAA Map 'n' Go won PC Magazine's Editors' Choice award.
+AAA Map 'n' Go won PC Magazines Editors' Choice award.
+It was also a finalist in the Best Text or Graphics Business Software Program category in the 1997 CODiE Awards.